 Limitations of this study

 This study has several limitations.
 The most significant is the limitation of survival to ECMO ICU discharge as the primary outcome; in keeping with most cohort studies derived from data submitted to ELSO 12, 17, 19, we were unable to assess long-term survival, quality of life or functional outcomes.
+At the time of study conception, there was insufficient resource to fund formalised long-term follow-up of these patients, nor to allow suitably anonymised data linkage to other data sources.
 Similarly we lacked data on pre-ECMO treatment, such as tidal volume and/or driving pressure pre-ECMO or the use of prone positioning.

+Another limitation is the nature of our observational data, and our findings must be interpreted as observations of associations between variables in a real-world dataset, rather than causal relationships.
 The aim of the national service is to ensure that all eligible patients who are appropriate for ECMO support receive it 6, and therefore there is no corresponding dataset for UK patients with similarly severe respiratory failure who did not receive ECMO.
 Further data analysis is planned to use causal inference methodology to assess factors predictive of survival in this population.

 Similarly, whilst duration of ECMO is recorded, we did not have access to time of death or cause of death data, specifically the duration between cessation of ECMO support and death in patients who were successfully weaned from ECMO and died subsequently.
 We therefore lacked the requisite data to perform Kaplan-Meier survival analysis or competitive risk analysis.